edieugenio/books/The_Pragmatic_Programmer.md

 <del>Responsibility is something you actively agree to.
 You make a commitment to ensure that something is done right, but you don’t necessarily have direct control over every aspect of it.
 In addition to doing your own personal best, you must analyze the situation for risks that are beyond your control.
 You have the right not to take on a responsibility for an impossible situation, or one in which the risks are too great.
 You’ll have to make the call based on your own ethics and judgment.</del>

 La responsabilidad es algo que usted acepta activamente.
 Te comprometes a asegurarte de que algo se haga bien, pero no necesariamente tienes control directo sobre todos los aspectos.
-Además de hacer su propio esfuerzo personal, usted debe analizar la situación para los riesgos que están fuera de su control.
+Además de hacer su propio esfuerzo personal, usted debe analizar los posibles riesgos que se están fuera de su control.
 Usted tiene derecho a no asumir ninguna responsabilidad por una situación imposible, o en la que los riesgos sean demasiado grandes.
 Tendrás que tomar la decisión basada en tu propia ética y juicio.

 <del>When you do accept the responsibility for an outcome, you should expect to be held accountable for it.
 When you make a mistake (as we all do) or an error in judgment, admit it honestly and try to offer options.</del>